bevyengine/bevy-website/content/news/2023-10-21-bevy-0.12/index.md

 On Android, applications no longer crash on suspend.
 Instead, they are paused, and no systems will run until the application is resumed.

+This resolves the last "big" showstopper for Android apps!
+Bevy now supports Android!

 <video controls><source src="suspend-resume.mp4" type="video/mp4"/></video>